cenksoykan/SVM-KNN-Face-Recognition/README.md

 # Report

-## Task 1: Classification using PCA + 1NN with 5-fold cross validation
+## Classification using PCA + 1NN with 5-fold cross validation

 For PCA: